 Leaves | alternate, green, nearly circular, finely toothed leaves with a long flattened petiole and blazing yellow fall foliage |

-Stems | Bark smooth and gray green when young older trunks are gray and furrowed.
-A white powder rubs off of younger bark |
+Stems | Bark smooth and gray-green when young older trunks are gray and furrowed.
+A white powder rubs off of younger bark. |

 Dimensions | 30-40' high |

-Propagation | Quickly spreads by seeds and resprouts after being cut.
+Propagation | Quickly spread by seeds and resprouts after being cut.
 I have walked through areas that have been logged a year or two earlier and the resprouting is so thick it is almost impassable. |

-Misc Facts | The lumber is used for carving and other wood crafts.
-The tree is very important source of paper pulp.
+Misc Facts | The wood is soft and used for carving and other wood crafts.
+The tree is a significant source of paper pulp.
 Many animals eat the bark and buds of this tree.
-Not a good landscape plant for the urban yard, unless you have room and want the plants to spread.
+It's not a good landscape plant for the urban yard unless you have room and want the plants to spread.
+Spreads to form identical clonal colonies (genet) of individuals called raments.
 AKA: trembling aspen, American aspen, Quakies, mountain or golden aspen, trembling poplar, white poplar, popple |

-Notes & Reference | #01-Manual of Woody Landscape Plants (Michael Dirr) , #39-The Natural History of Trees (Donald Cultrose Pattie) , #66-Trees of Eastern and North central USA and Canada (Harlow) |
+Notes & Reference | #01-Manual of Woody Landscape Plants (Michael Dirr) , #39-The Natural History of Trees (Donald Cultrose Pattie) , #66-Trees of Eastern and North Central USA and Canada (Harlow) |